 You’ll get all the training you need and benefit from fantastic customer support once you’re up and running.

-In the next blog of The OKRs Owl Series, we’ll be talking about forcing function and why the best way to test out OKRs is to jump in feet first.
+In part 2 of The OKRs Owl series, we talk about How to start with OKRs, how "forcing function" can help with this, and why the best way to test out OKRs is to jump in feet first.
 Follow us on Linkedin to stay up to date on our latest news and be notified when the next blog post is ready to read!